genjax-dev/genjax-chi/README.md

 * Modeling language automation for constructing complex probability distributions from pieces
 * Inference automation for constructing Monte Carlo samplers using convenient idioms (programs expressed by creating and editing traces), and [variational inference automation](https://dl.acm.org/doi/10.1145/3656463) using [new extensions to automatic differentation for expected values](https://dl.acm.org/doi/10.1145/3571198).

-(**Fully compatible with JAX**) All of GenJAX's automation is fully compatible with JAX, implying that any program written in GenJAX can be `vmap`'d and `jit` compiled.
+(**Fully vectorized & compatible with JAX**) All of GenJAX's automation is fully compatible with JAX, implying that any program written in GenJAX can be `vmap`'d and `jit` compiled.

 <div align="center">
 <a href="https://chisym.github.io/genjax/cookbook/">Jump into the notebooks!</a>